bootstrap-vue/bootstrap-vue/README.md

 > [Bootstrap 4](https://v4-alpha.getbootstrap.com/) components for [Vue.js 2](https://vuejs.org/)

+👻 Lot's of improvements specially on docs are coming

+⚠ If you are using older version, please be note about new usage guides below. bootstrap-vue now has a separate css file for packaging quality reasons️⚠️

 # Getting started
 Please refer to [Official Documentation](https://bootstrap-vue.github.io) for setup guide, examples and documentation.